svrooij/rest-api-filter-fields/rest-api-filter-fields/readme.txt

 1. If you specify fields so it wouldn't return data the default response is send back to the client.
 2. (for developers) something wrong with this plugin?
 [Github](https://github.com/svrooij/rest-api-filter-fields/)
-3. If you like the plugin [buy me a beer](https://svrooij.nl/buy-me-a-beer/)
+3. If you liked the plugin [consider sponsoring me](https://github.com/sponsors/svrooij)

 == Installation ==